lambdaclass/concrete/ROADMAP.md

    goldens, SSA, differential, `test-ci-gates`.
 Forgetting a mode on new syntax now over-rejects visibly instead of silently leaking.

-13h. **Centralize ownership-transfer and overwrite policy helpers.** Delete scattered per-AST `if ident then consumeVarIfExists` logic in favor of one helper for "this expression transfers ownership" and one helper for "this place may be overwritten."
+13h. **Deferred hardening ratchet — centralize ownership-transfer and overwrite policy helpers.** This is valuable checker cleanup, but it is not an open soundness blocker after 13c-13g; do it when touching the checker next or after the #18/#35 validation frontier.
+Delete scattered per-AST `if ident then consumeVarIfExists` logic in favor of one helper for "this expression transfers ownership" and one helper for "this place may be overwritten."
 Assignment, return, `break value`, function